cSploit/cSploit.github.io/_posts/2015-05-10-Too-busy-right-now.md

 ##### My fails

-I've asked my teachers if I can do the Java game alone, but they did decided that for me.
+I've asked my teachers if I could do the Java game alone, but they did decided that for me.
 Instead they choose a guy from the heap and told me to work with him.
 One thing that I love about the internet is that I can judge people by what they say and do, choosing the right collaborators for my project.